cupofsketches/cupofsketches.github.io/summercollection/README.md

 Royal Match Card Status is a tool designed to simplify sharing the status of card collections on Reddit, other social platforms, and in-game chat.
 Users can easily select whether each card is needed or a duplicate using radio buttons and generate formatted output accordingly.
 Copy the generated text and paste it wherever you need.

 **Note:** Gold cards cannot be shared, so no options are available for them.
-Owed cards are also not applicable for this purpose and are represented by an N/A option.
+Owed cards are also not applicable for this purpose.

 ## Features

-- [in development] Save card status selections and load from an existing file.
+- Save card status selections and load from an existing file.
 - Select card status (needed/duplicate) for each card using intuitive radio buttons.
 - Generate formatted output for Reddit and in-game chat formats with a click of a button.
 - Copy and paste the generated text directly into Reddit posts or in-game chats.